Information from shopware

 ~/.config/systemd/user/shopware_consumer@.service

-Description=Shopware Message Queue Consumer (#%i)
+[Unit] Description=Shopware Message Queue Consumer (#%i) After=network-online.target Requires=dbus.socket

 StartLimitIntervalSec=0 [Service] Type=simple WorkingDirectory=%h/shopware ExecStart=/usr/bin/php8.1 %h/shopware/bin/console messenger:consume --time-limit=3600 --memory-limit=2G --limit=25 RestartSec=10s Restart=always [Install] WantedBy=default.target